Last Updated on February 1, 2021 by Nancie

 While I don’t begrudge them food, these birds do tend to be aggressive and often displace the regular birds from the feeders for long periods.
 So I go out every so often to get them to back off a bit and allow the smaller birds a chance.
 (Also see my post on Nuisance Birds at Feeders.)

 Interestingly though, I’ve noticed that female Red-Winged Blackbirds tend to be less aggressive than their male counterparts.
-They seem to get along better with the smaller sparrows.
+They seem to get along better with small sparrows and Cardnials, etc. that also will feed on the ground or in platform feeders.

 A flock of Brown-Headed Cowbirds also showed up at the feeders in the afternoon.
 I’m not a big fan of cowbirds as they are parasitic.
 Their habit of laying their eggs in other birds’ nests to be raised can result in less for the foster parent’s own nestlings.
 It may put some other species at risk.
 I hope they won’t hang around long and will nest elsewhere this spring!